 Note: In order for financial aid funds to disburse, you must be registered in the UW Student Database.
 If you do not submit the necessary information to the appropriate office in a timely fashion, there may be a delay in your receipt of aid funds.
 For more information about Fee-based programs and financial aid funding, please see the Office of Student Financial Aid’s web site.

 Can I use the tuition exemption program as a state employee for fee-based programs and classes?

 Students cannot use tuition exemptions for fee-based programs and classes as these programs are not funded by state tuition revenues.
 A tuition exemption program is a waiver of state tuition revenue.

 Can I take fee-based classes and state-funded classes at the same time?

 Yes.
 In some cases, state-funded program students can take fee-based classes as part of their load on a space-available basis.
 In other cases, they may have to pay additional fees for the class.
 Likewise, fee-based program students can take some state-funded classes on a space-available basis.
 Please see your program adviser for details.

 Do I have to pay all the regular student fees if I am enrolled in a fee-based program?

 Yes, students in fee-based programs must pay the Student Technology Fee and Services & Activities Fee.
 These fees fund important aspects of the University and allow you to access student services such as the Intramural Athletics facility, which benefit all UW degree-seeking students.

 If I’m enrolled in a fee-based program, can I still get a U-PASS?
 What about student health insurance?

-Because you pay the Services & Activities Fee, you qualify for a U-PASS.
+Because you pay the Services & Activities Fee, you will automatically be signed up for the U-PASS program and will be required to pay the U-PASS fee.
 And yes, fee-based program students are eligible for all services available to students in state-funded programs, including student health insurance, financial aid (see above), and student housing.